himabindu-run/himabindu-run/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hola!:wave: Hima Bindu here...  :mask:
-I am Hima Bindu, a CS undergrad at [GVPCE(A)](http://gvpce.ac.in/index1.html) and a perfect todo list writer and time table maker!
+I am Hima Bindu, a CS undergrad at [GVPCE(A)](http://gvpce.ac.in/index1.html), Scholar in Google's Women Tech-Makers Engineering Fellows, Core member in GVP-DSC lead and a perfect todo list writer and time table maker!

 *I was a name sake CS undergrad untill i dual booted my laptop myself, well I used to repair my CPU sometimes.
-Then i started loving technology and computers... and that made me curious about each and every domain in this tech felid!*
+Then I started loving technology and computers... and that made me curious about each domain*

-I am free to work with anyone in any feild and learn anything regarding Computers and Tech!
+I am happy to work with anyone in any feild and learn anything regarding Computers and Tech!

-I am kinda sorta **"Jack of all trades"**.
+I am kinda **"Jack of all trades"**.
 Fortunately, that allows me to learn various things!

 ### Wanna know What's cooking:grey_exclamation::grey_question: